Laboratory 6

 • A CI build can be created and executed in GitHub using GitHub Actions, a service that includes several possibilities that go beyond simple CI builds.

-• To activate a CI build, it is sufficient to create a hidden directory .github/workflows in your repository, containing a text file in YAML format, which contains this information:
+• To activate a CI build, you simply need to create a hidden directory .github/workflows in your repository, containing a text file in YAML format, which contains this information:

 1. When to execute the action (on every pull request? on every commit?)